ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 Download IDR data
 =================

 You will need to have Docker installed.
-This container uses Aspera to download the data from EBI:
+This container uses Aspera to download the data from EBI (244 MB):

 	$ docker run --rm -v /tmp:/data imagedata/download idr0021 . /data/